jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 !!! tip
     Run the tests frequently when developing.
-However, at the start there is going to be a lot of errors!
-Start by excluding large classes of tests (e.g., `exclude = ["test_basic_", "test_model_"]`, implement any missing methods until the tests pass, then remove an exclusion and repeat.
+However, at the start there is going to be a lot of errors.
+Start by excluding large classes of tests (for example, `exclude = ["test_basic_", "test_model_"]`, implement any missing methods until the tests pass, then remove an exclusion and repeat.

 ## Initial code